January 2022 Update

 Following the guidelines of the DoN, your last live RECP invoice will be for your usage through March 2020.
 You will receive your statement between April and May 2020 (depending on the billing cycle cut off date, you may receive more than one invoice).
 After the March bills are sent, and during the RECP suspension, residents will continue to receive a mock billing statement that shows their individual usage.
 During this mock billing period, the resident will not actually earn a rebate or have a bill to pay.
 The statement will show whether they would have earned a rebate, been in the normal usage band, or issued a bill if RECP was in effect.

 Will all DoN Installations reinstate RECP at the same time or individually?

 The DoN intends to reinstate the RECP program at individual installations upon certification from the OSD.
-This could come as early as next month.
 LMH will continue to communicate as we receive information on the reinstatement of RECP.

 Your family and your home are our top priority and we hope this communication answers the questions surrounding the temporary suspension of RECP.
 If you have any questions that are not answered in the letter, we want to reiterate to please contact us at email@example.com.